gmitrev/blog/_posts/2019-12-27-rails-6-without-webpack.md

 published: true
 ---

-Call me a grumpy old man buy I find webpack(er) to be a major pain in the ass.
+Call me a grumpy old man but I find webpack(er) to be a major pain in the ass.
 It overcomplicates things and turns (previously) simple tasks such as installing bootstrap into a nightmare.
 This is why I prefer not to use it for small personal projects.